 Strong and secure passwords are crucial.
 But even the strongest password, if used to access all your accounts, places all your data at risk.
 Once a password leak takes place, hackers can immediately access anything you use.
-Even changing a super-strong password on a frequent basis is an insufficient solution that won’t save you from attack.
+Even changing a super-strong password on a frequent basis is an insufficient solution that won’t save you from cyber attacks.

 You can increase the security level even more by creating and using passphrases, or a single passphrase to access your password manager, thus adding another level of safety.
 Much longer than passwords, a passphrase may include any characters the users like (spaces as well), and can be easily memorized.